jhpyle/docassemble/_docs/special.md

 `_internal` is a [Python dictionary] that is used by **docassemble** but that is not intended to be used in interviews.

+## <a name="nav"></a>nav

+`nav` is an object that is used to keep track of sections in your interview.
+This is relevant if you are using the [navigation bar] feature.
+For information about how to use it, see the documentation for the [`nav` functions].

 ## <a name="url_args"></a>url_args

 `url_args` is a [Python dictionary] that is used to access parameters